 The soliciting station shall reply by sending a message.JOIN to the inviting station, the message.INVITE originator.
-The message.JOIN contains a receive table, which will enable the inviting node to add the local node to the TOL.

 L.4.12.4.1.
 State entry actions:

 Set the TSRP timer following the algorithm defined in Section L.5.
 Start Receive() procedure